Yandel-Morel/Data-analytics-projects/Creme and Cocoa Presentation README.md

 # Creme and Cocoa Creamery Presentation

 This project aimed to prepare, process, analyze, and visualize customer data from Creme and Cocoa Creamery, a Black-owned business based in New York City.
-The goal was to understand the company's client engagement history via their online platforms in order to expand their audience.
+The goal was to understand the company's client engagement history via its online platforms in order to expand its audience.

 Alongside a team, I performed several analyses using Excel to import, clean, and graph the data.
 With the information gained from our discoveries, my colleagues and I concluded that the business experienced high social media engagement when they nurtured their